betoolhamad/Betoolhamad/README.md

 ### Hi there 👋
 My personal repository.<br>
-- 💫 I'm a front-end developers.<br>
+- 💫 I'm a front-end developer.<br>
 - 💻 I’ve huge passion for Web development and UI/UX.<br>
 - 📫 How to reach me: Betoolhamadd@gmail.com